keplergl/kepler.gl/docs/user-guides/f-map-styles/2-map-layers.md

-# Map Layers
+# App Layers

-Map Layers
+App Layers
 Toggle water, buildings, roads, and more.
 Options include:
 - __Labels__: shows labels for cities, neighborhoods, and so on.
 - __Roads__: displays a translucent layer of road lines.